By SAM GRUBENHOFF

 NICEVILLE — Student athletes should take notice.
 The athletic programs at Northwest Florida State have gamed the system.

-Six come from Steve DeMeo's men's basketball team, which made it to the NJCAA quarterfinals and compiled a 31-3 record.
-Another seven come from the Raider baseball team, which missed the playoffs despite a winning record.
+Seven come from Steve DeMeo's men's basketball team, which made it to the NJCAA quarterfinals and compiled a 31-3 record.
+Another eight come from the Raider baseball team, which missed the playoffs despite a winning record.
 Four of Bart Walker's basketball players and one softball player from Jack Byerly's crew are moving on, too.

 NWF State athletic director Ramsey Ross said he beamed like a proud father when each crossed the stage at graduation earlier this year.